collectiveaccess/ProvidenceDocs/_source/providence/user/workflow/location.rst

 will display the current location value using the "simplePath" template, rather than the more complex default template.

-.. note:: If the additional template name referenced by the ``useTemplate`` option is not defined for the current value's policy element. the element's default ``template`` will be used.
+.. note:: If the additional template name referenced by the ``useTemplate`` option is not defined for the current value's policy element the element's default ``template`` will be used.

 .. tip:: When using ``additionalTemplates`` with policies that include more than one element, it is advisable to define the same set of named templates for each element.
 This will ensure that a value will be displayed regardless of